Zakynthos Travel Costs: What a Week on the Island Actually Costs

 We did our boat trip through a private Hungarian organizer — I’ll be honest: it was a miss.
 Disorganized, cramped, and the timing was off.
 The lesson: for something this good, a bad operator genuinely diminishes the experience.
 Book through a platform with real reviews and a confirmed group size.
 Morning departure, small group, time specified in advance.

-Browse Navagio and Blue Caves boat tours here — filter for morning slots and small group options.
+For a reviewed alternative, browse Navagio and Blue Caves boat tours on Viator and filter for morning slots and small group options.
 These fill up fast in peak season, so book before you arrive.
 For full details on what to expect at Navagio — the landing ban, the broken wreck, what the experience actually looks like now — our Shipwreck Beach guide covers it.

 Other activities and their costs: